 Bone broth has tons of nutritional value.
-Homemade bone broth needs to cook for hours…it’s the perfect recipe for a slow cooker.
+Making homemade bone broth is not only super easy but also cheaper than buying it.
+Bone broth cooks for hours…it’s the perfect recipe for a slow cooker.

 - 2-3 celery stalks, chopped

 - 2-3 carrots, chopped

 - 1 tsp pepper

 - Add enough water to cover all the ingredients.

 - Cook LOW 8-10 hours or HIGH 4-5.

 - Toss your ingredients in the slow cooker and add enough water to cover all the ingredients.
 Pretty much fill up your slow cooker with water.
 Cook for a long time.

 - This is what mine looked like when it was done cooking.

 - Strain broth into container.
 These are my leftover solids.
 Don’t throw your solids away.
 You can eat the veggies and re-use the bones for another batch of broth.